Establishing Replication Path for new Domain Controllers

 This means it is very important that two-way replication take place, so that all of domain controller A's changes are copied to domain controller B, and vice-versa.
 To replicate directory information between two domain controllers fully, two connection objects are required.

-The following SlideShow below reviews the replication path:
+The following series of images reviews the replication path:

 Creating Connection Objects